 You can help to prevent road rash by always making sure you’re always visible to other cyclists (using a light, wearing bright colors, etc.).
 Additionally, wear proper bicycle safety gear that protects your arms and legs in the event of a crash.

 If you are in a crash and do suffer road rash, make sure that you seek medical care.
-After you’ve been treated, consider calling an attorney, especially if your injuries are severe.
+After you’ve received treatment, consider calling an attorney, especially if your injuries are severe.

 At Max Meyers Law PLLC, our team of bicycle accident lawyers can help you file an accident claim for compensation, illustrate the fault of the driver responsible, and negotiate for an appropriate settlement amount.
 To learn more, contact Max Meyer offices at 425-242-5595.